-The study of economics encompasses a wide variety of models and topics that attempt to explain various social phenomena, including the operation of markets, the distribution of income, macroeconomic fluctuations, economic growth, international economic relations, the roles of class, culture, gender and race, and the ecological nature and impact of economic activity.
+The study of economics encompasses a wide variety of models and topics that attempt to explain various social phenomena, including the operation of markets, the distribution of income and wealth, macroeconomic fluctuations, economic growth, international economic relations, the roles of class, culture, gender and race, and the ecological nature and impact of economic activity.
 Moreover, a good liberal arts economics education will involve students in interdisciplinary explorations.
-Economics majors are, therefore, encouraged to enrol in courses in other departments and interdisciplinary programs such as history, anthropology, government, women and gender studies, and earth and environment.
-Economics majors and minors are also encouraged to pursue opportunities to study abroad, where they are likely to cement their understanding of the cultural context and nature of economic life.
-Majors in the Department of Economics have studied abroad in many countries, including: Australia, Austria, China, Costa Rica, Cuba, Czech Republic, Denmark, Ecuador, France, Germany, Greece, Iceland, India, Ireland, Israel, Italy, Japan, Morocco, South Africa, Spain, Russia, and United Kingdom.
+Economics majors are therefore encouraged to enroll in courses in other departments and interdisciplinary programs such as history, anthropology, government, women and gender studies, earth and environment, and Africana studies.
+Economics majors and minors are also encouraged to pursue opportunities to study abroad, where they are likely to deepen their understanding of the cultural context and nature of economic life.
+Economics majors have studied abroad in many countries, including: Australia, Austria, China, Costa Rica, Cuba, Czech Republic, Denmark, Ecuador, France, Germany, Greece, Iceland, India, Ireland, Israel, Italy, Japan, Morocco, South Africa, Spain, Russia, and United Kingdom.
 See the International Programs section of the Catalog for further information.
-In order to count toward a major or minor in Economics, courses taken outside of Franklin & Marshall College must be pre-approved by the Department chair.
+In order to count toward a major or minor in Economics, courses taken outside of Franklin & Marshall College must be pre-approved by the department chair.